Getting Started

 });

-options are used to specify input validation schemas.
-These schemas are used to validate the incoming request data before it reaches the controller handler.
+Use body, query, and params to provide input validation schemas.
+These validate incoming request data before it reaches the controller handler.

 isForm